At Dillon Family Dentistry, the office of Dr. David M. Dillon, we take dentistry very seriously. But believe it or not, teeth can be fun!

 10) Over three out of four people in the United States suffer from some form of gum disease.
 It is the leading cause of tooth loss in people over age 35.
 The good news is, in most cases gum disease can be prevented or controlled!

-At the Bryn Mawr office of Dr. David M. Dillon, we are here for you, and want to help you achieve the best smile possible.
-If you have any questions about your dental health or need to schedule an appointment, please give us a call today at 610-525-5497.
+At the private dental clinic of Dr. David M. Dillon in Bryn Mawr, PA, we are here to help you achieve the best smile possible.
+If you have any questions about your dental health or need to schedule an appointment, please give us a call today at 610-510-8197.
 We can help you!

 Also – did you know that we are now on Facebook?
 Please go to www.facebook.com/DillonFamilyDentistry and “like” us for more dental health tips, community news, contests, special offers and all kinds of other fun stuff!!